How to Determine What Is Causing Large Excel File Size

 Determining What is Causing large File Size in an Excel sheet

-Read More: How to Reduce Excel File Size with Pictures (2 Easy Ways)
+Read More: How to Reduce Excel File Size with Pictures

 8. Check for Unused Pivot Tables & Charts

-One of the major reasons for file sizes getting larger is because of the presence of Pivot tables and charts.
+One of the major reasons for file sizes getting larger is because of the presence of pivot tables and charts.
 Pivot tables are mainly used for getting a quick summary of data.
 It increases the file size significantly.
 So, it should be checked whether there is any unnecessary pivot table in the Excel sheet.
 If a pivot table is just for one-time use, it is better to remove them quickly as it will help make the file size shorter.
 The same goes for the chart.
 So, I will recommend you avoid the unnecessary use of pivot tables and charts.

 9. Check for Hidden Cells